Arnold Thomson logo

 Inheritance Tax and Trusts

 The threshold* for the value of an estate before it attracts inheritance tax is currently £325,000.00, which is known as the Nil Rate Band (NRB).
 Everyone is entitled to the Nil Rate Band.
 This means that there is no tax payable when your estate is left to your spouse if the estate is under the threshold.
 However, where the value of an estate exceeds the threshold, the excess value attracts 40% inheritance tax when left to others.
 If you are married or in a civil partnership, on the demise of one spouse, there is a possible total NRB allowance to be used of £650,000.00 before inheritance tax becomes payable.
 A new exemption ‘the Residence Nil Rate Band (RNRB)’ came into force in April 2017.
 This relates to an interest in residential property that you leave to your children and other descendants.
-From April 2020 this allowance which be £175,000.
+From April 2020 this allowance will be £175,000.
 If you have any questions about how the Inheritance Tax rules affect you and your loved ones, we will be happy to assist and advice on matters of Inheritance Tax planning.

 *As at February 2020